Teeth cleaning: Brushing

 Ensuring effective brushing is important in getting rid of food and bacteria properly.

-Step 1) Place a pea sized amount of toothpaste on the brush and hold at a 45 degree angle.
+Step 1) Place a pea-sized amount of toothpaste on the brush and hold at a 45-degree angle.

 Step 2) In small circular and back and forth motions, move the brush gently along teeth and gums.

 Step 3) Brush all surfaces inside the mouth, including the tongue.
 Ensure that the back sides of the teeth (top and bottom rows) are being cleaned by brushing vertically in up and down motions.

+Tip) It is recommended to use a 2/2 strategy which includes brushing two minutes in the morning and two minutes at night as a minimum standard for healthy gums and teeth.

 Flossing

 In addition to brushing, cleaning between teeth may help to prevent build-up of plaque bacteria on the teeth.
 This may be done with dental floss or interdental brushes.

 80% of cavities occur in the grooves, or pits and fissures, of the chewing surfaces of the teeth, however, there is no evidence currently showing that normal at-home flossing reduces the risk of cavities in these areas.

 Special appliances or tools may be used to supplement toothbrushing and interdental cleaning.
 These include special toothpicks, oral irrigators, and other devices.
 A 2015 Cochrane review found insufficient evidence to determine whether the interdental brushing decreases the levels of plaque when compared to flossing.